abdrahmansoltan/Learning-Notes/Python/01-Python.md

 ## Data Types

 A **Type** is a classification of data that tells the computer possible values for that type and the operations that can be performed on it

+Python has a number of built-in types, including integers, floating-point numbers, Booleans, sequences (such as strings, lists, tuples, and ranges), and dictionaries, as well as classes, instances, and exceptions. **All instances of these types are objects**.

 > In Python, everything is an object, and every object has a type